13 Ski Resorts Close to Calgary

 Driving distance from Calgary: 418 km

-It’s a bit of a trek to Jasper from Calgary in the wintertime – the Icefields Parkway between Lake Louise and Jasper is a beautiful drive, but definitely one that should only be attempted by seasoned winter drivers.
-That said, the resort at the end of the line is worth it, with 1,675 acres of terrain to explore.
+It’s a bit of a trek to Jasper from Calgary in the wintertime – the Icefields Parkway between Lake Louise and Jasper is a beautiful drive, but definitely one that should only be attempted with caution by seasoned winter drivers.
+That said, the resort at the end of the line is worth it.
+This season, Marmot Basin added a new chairlift, the Knob Quad, giving better access to the Marmot Cirque, the hill’s newest terrain added in March 2022.

 Want more suggestions for the best things to do in Calgary?
 Sign up for our Weekender Newsletter.